Samridhiverma27/Samridhiverma27.github.io/_projects/1_Vega_lite_projectHW8.md

 Let's look at the plots and analysis below

 ## Simple Plot on how Congressmen and the number of buildings made under them

 <vegachart schema-url="{{ site.baseurl }}/assets/json/bar_chart_congressional.json" style="width: 100%"></vegachart>

 This bar chart simply shows how often different Congressional appear in our dataset.
 Each bar corresponds to a Congressional Name, giving us a quick snapshot of how many buildings were built under which congressmen.
 This can help people understand the work and impact of different congressman.
 I have used both quantitative and ordinal encoding.
 People can really understand the infrastructural growth under each congressman

 To keep things clear, I used a straightforward design.
 The x-axis tells us how many times each name shows up (that's the count), and the y-axis lists the Congressional Full Names.
 It's like a tally chart, but in a visual form.

 I skipped using fancy colors to keep it neat and focused.
 The idea is to make it easy for you to see which names pop up more without any unnecessary distractions.

-On the backend, I used a basic trick to count how many times each Congressional Full Name appears in the dataset.
+On the coding front (you can check it my analysis notebook), I used a basic trick to count how many times each Congressional Full Name appears in the dataset.
 This way, we get a clean and simple bar chart that tells us at a glance which Congressional Names have gotten the most buildings constructed compared to all other